-Include a Self-Addressed-Stamped-Envelope if you want your materials returned.
+Include a Self-Addressed & Stamped Envelope if you would like your submission materials returned.
 All care will be taken, but be aware that we cannot be held responsible for submitted items.

 A careful review of the materials will be held outside normal business hours.

-If the work appears suitable & promising for the gallery, we will contact you & make arrangements to view the actual work.
-This 2 step process is vital for review, often we are more interested after seeing artwork in person, but this is not always the case.
+If the work appears suitable & promising for the gallery, we will contact you and make arrangements to view the actual work.
+This 2 step process is vital for our review.
+Often we are more interested after seeing the artwork in person, but this is not always the case.